mahend72/ICSThreatQA-Dataset/README.md

 - _Diversity_: Given the varying nature of cybersecurity threats in ICS environments, the dataset includes a broad spectrum of questions that cover different topics, question types, and problem-solving approaches.
 This diversity ensures that the dataset is useful for a wide range of scenarios, from basic information retrieval to complex threat analysis.

-- Accuracy: The dataset relies on expert knowledge and a thorough understanding of ICS security, ensuring that all answers are factually accurate and up-to-date with current cybersecurity standards and best practices.
+- _Accuracy_: The dataset relies on expert knowledge and a thorough understanding of ICS security, ensuring that all answers are factually accurate and up-to-date with current cybersecurity standards and best practices.
 This is especially important for factual and contrastive queries.

 - _Human-in-the-Loop Validation_: To improve the diversity and relevance of the questions, the dataset creation process employed a human-in-the-loop approach.
 This ensured that the dataset contained unique and creative questions that go beyond simple question classification and capture the complexities of real-world ICS security concerns.